Español

 Property owners should never trim or remove tree limbs near power lines.
 Trained vegetation management crews know how to complete this work.

-Crews can remove trees to control vegetation growth over the long term.
-Crews may also prune trees using any of the following methods based on an area's terrain, accessibility and other factors.
+Crews can remove trees and other woody-stemmed plants to control vegetation growth over the long term.
+Crews may also trim trees using any of the following methods based on an area's terrain, accessibility and other factors:

 Vegetation Clearing